sirisian/ecmascript-types/README.md

 THIS SECTION IS WIP

-Would bring all the types into the language, without the use of import (as described below), and change typeof's behavior returning the actual type.
+This is a extension of strict mode.
+Stricter mode would bring all the types into the language, without the use of import (as described below), and change typeof's behavior returning the actual type.
 In this mode the following would occur:

 ```js
 var foo:(); // typeof foo == "()", a function with no parameters and return type any